-If you are interested in the programme, please read carefully through the website and if you feel convinced, as well as eligible send us your application documents (consider the section "Information for Applicants" for further information)
+If you are interested in the programme, please read carefully through the website and if you feel convinced, as well as eligible, send us your application (consider the section "Information for Applicants"

-In September 2013, the applications will be reviewed by the Academic Selection Committee of the two partner universities, which is chaired by the Director of the Programme.
-This committee will select the candidates who will be admitted to the M.Sc.
-Program to start in January next year.
+The applications will be reviewed by an Academic Selection Committee of the two partner universities and the DAAD.
+This committee will select the candidates who will be awarded with a DAAD scholarship and those will be admitted to the M.Sc.
+Programme.

 The program is mainly financed by the German Academic Exchange Service (DAAD)